 Example case study questions for a Digital Marketer role:

 Question: Below is some fake data to discuss.
 To meet our commercial targets we think we need to increase our demo requests from 90/month to 150/month.
 Below are some fake funnel metrics and website GA data.
 With a view to meeting this objective, talk through the above data and what it might mean.

 Follow-up 1: What additional data would you need to work out how to meet the objective?

 Follow-up 2: Given the objective, where would you concentrate your marketing efforts?
 Is there anything that you would do immediately?
 Where is the worst place to spend your time, given what you see in the data?

-Here are a few examples of job simulation tasks we’ve used:
+Examples of job simulation tasks we’ve used

 - Client meeting